-We work a lot with Clayton Homes, and they do manufactured homes.
+We work a lot with leading producer of manufactured homes.
 And with their SEO, we did a lot of research around the search terms that people were searching, and one of the big terms that we were finding that people were looking for was the difference between manufactured home, like what makes it a manufactured home, and then why it’s a good fit for certain buyers.
 And so what we did was we optimized content for something called a featured snippet and helped them keep that ranking.
 And featured snippets are really important for builders especially because it’s really competitive space and feature snippets means that it gets isolated to the top of the search results because essentially Google’s algorithm has established that particular link is the best resource.
 So similar to a Wikipedia link, but essentially it’s spending a lot of time on a specific page that’s answering a question or a query that gets asked a lot in that space.

 What is the lifespan of a website and why?